 We also welcome people willing to present adaptive design systems that can be used as a basis for case studies to be expanded during the workshop to drive discussion.
 Depending on the number of submitted design systems, the afternoon will may be split into a small demo session followed by a design exercise session.
 For the design session, the attendees will be split into smaller groups, each group studying and proposing extensions to one of the presented system.

 TOPICS OF SPECIAL INTEREST (but not limited to)

 INSTRUCTIONS FOR THE AUTHORS

-The SELF 2007 Proceedings will be published by IEEE Computer Society Press and on-line via IEEE XPlore Digital Library.
+The SELF 2007 Proceedings will be published by IEEE Computer Society Conference Publishing Services and on-line via IEEE XPlore Digital Library.
 IEEE will index the papers with major indexes.

 Only .pdf or .doc files will be accepted for paper submission.
 All received papers will be acknowledged via the EDAS system.

 Final author manuscripts will be 8.5" x 11" (two columns IEEE format), not exceeding 6 pages; max 4 extra pages allowed at additional cost.
 The formatting instructions can be found on the Instructions page.

 Once you receive the notification of paper acceptance, you will be provided by the IEEE CS Press an online author kit with all the steps an author needs to follow to submit the final version.
 The author kits URL will be included in the letter of acceptance.

 Tutorials provide overviews of current high interest topics.
 Proposals can be for half or full day tutorials.
 Please send your proposals to firstname.lastname@example.org using “ICAS’07 SELF” in the email subject.